 In this guide, we’re going to tell you everything you need to know about the types of online bookkeeping services available to your Business-of-One, what they do, how much they cost and how to choose the one that’s right for you.

 Online bookkeeping services are any kind of program, business or service provider that handles financial tracking in your business.
 They might also help with taxes and some legal stuff, depending on what kind of service you use.

-When you think of online bookkeeping, you might think of anything from a virtual assistant to software like QuickBooks.
+When you think of online bookkeeping, you might think of anything from a virtual assistant to software like Xero.
 All are probably correct.
 Services run a wide spectrum to meet a range of business needs.

-As your business-of-one grows from a simple freelancing or consulting operation into a bonafide business – whatever that means for you – your finances will get more complicated.
+As your Business-of-One grows from a simple freelancing or consulting operation into a bonafide business – whatever that means for you – your finances will get more complicated.
 You might have more clients to track down for payments, more income to track, contractors or employees to pay, and certainly more involved tax obligations.

 There’s a good chance your business’s financial needs will eventually surpass your accounting skills.
 Or, at least, you’ll realize your time is better spent on other parts of the business, so it’s worth it to outsource the financial stuff.